 In the case of acoelomates, there is no true coelom, rather, organs are directly packed in a solid body structure filled with mesenchyme.
 The simpler arrangement differing from that of the coelomates reflects the evolutionary adaptations of streamlined body plans toward simpler ecological niches.

 Physiological adaptations linked with coelomates and acoelomates are significantly different.
 In most cases, the digestive system of coelomates is normally more complex, having specialised regions for digestion and absorption, which is carried out by these fluid-filled coelomic cavities.
-In acoelomates, the structure is simpler and always has one opening through which food is ingested, and afterwards, the waste products are expelled, just like their solid body structure and direct organ layout.
+In acoelomates, the structure is simpler and always has one opening through which food is ingested, and afterwards, the waste products are expelled, and have solid body structure and direct organ layout.

 Circulation in the body may either be through an open or a closed system in coelomates.
 In higher and more advanced coelomates, it has a closed system with blood flowing through vessels for improved flow, hence efficient transport of nutrients and removal of waste products.
 Acoelomates, having no specialised circulatory system, distribute nutrients and remove waste products through diffusion across their body wall.

-The coelomates do have a fluid-filled coelom that provides them with a hydrostatic skeleton, enhancing flexibility and mobility.
-Hence allowing a wide range of locomotory capabilities, from burrowing to swimming.
+The coelomates do have a fluid-filled coelom that provides them with a hydrostatic skeleton, improving flexibility and mobility, hence allowing a wide range of locomotory capabilities, from burrowing to swimming.
 The presence of this internal support system will permit the evolution of highly specialised organs or complex respiratory tract and digestive systems and sophisticated sensory organs.

 While acoelomates don't have a coelom, and in its place, there is direct contact between organs and the body wall.
 Because of this overall simpler structure, it limits their locomotion to crawling or gliding and usually less specialised organ systems.